AdobeDocs/audience-manager.en/help/using/features/cdf-files.md

 >[!IMPORTANT]
 >
 >Event pixels are excluded by default in CDF configurations.
-Ensure that you specify in your request to client care if you would like event pixels to be included in your CDF files.
+Ensure that you specify in your request to client care if you desire event pixels to be included in your CDF files.
+Each event pixel will populate as a unique row in your CDF files.

 ## Definitions {#definitions}